yardnsm/.config/README.md

   Commands

-    install [...topics]  Run the symlinking process and the installation script for every topic symlink              Run the symlinking process
+    install [...topics]  Run the installation script for every topic symlink              Run the symlinking process
     list                 List all topics